miroslavpejic85/mirotalk-docs/docs/index.md

 }
 ```

-After setting up your MiroTalk instances, please update the `src` attribute with your custom `domain` or `subdomain name`.
+After setting up your MiroTalk instances, update the `src` attribute with your custom domain or subdomain.

-#### Customize your iframe scr attribute:
+#### 4. Customize the iframe `src`

-You can customize the URL for the `src` attribute using query parameters, as explained in the "join-room" section for each MiroTalk variant:
+Use query parameters to customize the URL — see the "join-room" guide for each variant:

 - [MiroTalk SFU direct join](./mirotalk-sfu/join-room.md)
 - [MiroTalk P2P direct join](./mirotalk-p2p/join-room.md)